Automatic discounts for small schools

 LESSONS IN ACTION IN OUR CLASSROOMS

-To achieve this, Top Ten was founded and is still owned entirely by Australian primary teachers and maths leaders to support teachers with the huge task of day-by-day planning for excellent maths lessons.
-We created, then tried and tested sequential hands-on units in Australian classrooms for ten years, including photographs of classrooms in action during materials-based lessons, daily modelling by maths leaders and student work samples for each rich task.
-Our aim is to ensure that primary teachers have enough time and energy to deliver engaging and high-impact maths sessions at their class' points-of-need.
-To do this, we remove a significant portion of the burden of planning from scratch and the time-consuming search for engaging lessons that work in real classrooms.
-We grow each teacher's confidence and repertoire by making maths leaders' classroom modelling and coaching accessible to every teacher every day.
-This is achieved through illustrative photographs of lessons in action, student work samples and ongoing practical professional learning within each unit plan.
+To achieve this, Top Ten was founded and is still owned entirely by Australian numeracy coaches and experienced primary teachers to support fellow teachers with the huge task of day-by-day planning for excellent maths lessons.
+We created, then tried and tested sequential hands-on units in Australian classrooms for ten years.
+Our units include photographs of classrooms in action during materials-based lessons, daily modelling by numeracy coaches and maths leaders, and student work samples for each open-ended task.
+Our aim is to ensure that primary teachers have enough time and energy to deliver engaging and high-impact maths lessons that target their students' points-of-need.
+To do this, we remove a significant portion of the burden of planning from scratch and the time-consuming search for engaging lessons that genuinely work in real classrooms.
+We grow each teacher's confidence and repertoire by making numeracy coaches' classroom modelling and coaching accessible to every teacher every day.
+This is achieved through illustrative photographs of lessons in action, student work samples and the ongoing practical professional learning provided through each unit plan.

 Our goal is for every Australian student to fall in love with maths and become numerate, and to assist (in whichever way a team prefers to use our planning units and resources) every primary teacher to achieve this.

-In total, there are 900 rich tasks, all organised into developmentally-sequenced units; 500 new hands-on lessons for the early years and 400 real-life lessons for years 3-6.
+In total, there are 900 hands-on open-ended tasks, all organised into developmentally-sequenced units; over 500 materials-based lessons for the early years and 400 real-life lessons for years 3-6.
 To maximise your time, every lesson includes:

 photographs of classroom modelling and student work samples

-pre-planned enabling and extending prompts for ongoing in-class intervention and extension within every session.
+pre-planned enabling and extending prompts for ongoing in-class intervention and extension within every open-ended (low-floor high-ceiling) session.

-Developmentally-sequenced units with new hands-on lessons for each critical skill throughout the early years.
-Diagnostic and formative assessments that pinpoint points-of-need.
+unit plans with detailed hands-on lessons for every critical skill throughout the early years.
+Diagnostic and formative assessments pinpoint points-of-need.

-Lessons include enabling and extending prompts, engaging hooks, warm-ups, photographs of classroom modelling and student work samples.
+Lessons include enabling and extending prompts, engaging hooks, warm-ups, photographs of numeracy coaches modelling and student work samples.